 3. Kruh JN, Yang P, Suelves AM, et al: Infliximab for the treatment of refractory noninfectious uveitis: A study of 88 patients with long-term follow-up.
 Ophthalmology 121(1):358-364, 2014. doi: 10.1016/j.ophtha.2013.07.019

 Inflammation of the uveal tract (uveitis) can affect the anterior segment (including the iris), intermediate uveal tract (including the vitreous), or posterior uvea (including the choroid, retina, and optic nerve).

 Most cases are idiopathic, but known causes include infections, trauma, and autoimmune disorders.

-Findings in acute anterior uveitis include aching eye pain, photophobia, redness closely surrounding the cornea (ciliary flush), and, on slit-lamp examination, cells and flare.
+Findings in acute anterior uveitis include aching eye pain, true photophobia, redness closely surrounding the cornea (ciliary flush), and, on slit-lamp examination, cells and flare.

 Chronic anterior uveitis may have less dramatic symptoms and present with eye irritation or decreased vision.

 Intermediate and posterior uveitis tend to cause less pain and eye redness but more floaters and decreased vision.